 1. Navagio (Shipwreck) Bay

-A breathtaking view of Navagio Beach with its crystal-clear waters, surrounded by towering cliffs and the famous shipwreck on the white sandy shore.
+A breathtaking view of Navagio Beach, surrounded by towering cliffs and the famous shipwreck on the white sandy shore.

 Navagio Beach, also known as Shipwreck Bay, is a stunning cove on the northwest shore of Zakynthos, isolated by high cliffs and accessible only by boat.
 It’s famous for its crystal-clear waters and the rusting shipwreck that lies on its sandy shore.